enim2/DecodeLabs-Internship---Project-1-2/README.md

 This project was completed as part of a structured Data Analytics Internship programme at DecodeLabs.
-The goal was to explore, analyse and extract business insights from an E-Commerce dataset using core analyst tools — Microsoft Excel.
+The goal was to explore, analyse and extract business insights from an E-Commerce dataset using core analyst tool — Microsoft Excel.

 The project was completed in:
 - **Phase 1 (Excel):** Data exploration, pivot table analysis